For many event managers, audience engagement is the number one goal.

 That’s a lot of ideas to suggest!

-To summarize all of these expert’s great advice, here is a simple matrix for increasing audience engagement at events:
+To summarise all of these expert’s great advice, here is a simple matrix for increasing audience engagement at events:

 - Make sure you have great content and speakers